sheilaCat/FiveInLine/README.md

 # FiveInLine

-One five-in-live game made with MFC.
+One five-in-line game made with MFC.

 UI is Altman vs. the little monster.
 Hope you like it.